-6.2 STRIPE COATING (WET ON WET)
+6.2 STRIPE COATING

-Welds, seams and repaired areas should be given an initial brush coat of Series 391 prior to a full spray application to work the material into the surface.
+Welds, seams and repaired areas should be given an initial brush coat prior to a full spray application of the first coat to work the material into the surface.
 This should also apply to all areas inaccessible by spray gun and as necessary to achieve the specified dry film thickness and a surface free of imperfections.